 No prior knowledge of the selected AMES language(s) is assumed, and there are no specific admissions requirements.
-However, prior experience of learning a foreign language to A level or equivalent and of writing essays that demand some measure of critical ability is an advantage.
-Students wishing to combine a Middle Eastern language with a European language must have studied their European language to A level.
+However, prior experience of learning a foreign language to A-level or equivalent and of writing essays that demand some measure of critical ability is highly desirable.
+Students wishing to combine a Middle Eastern language with a European language must have studied their European language to A-level.

 Our typical offer for AMES is A*AA at A-level or 41-42 in the IB with 7,7,6 at Higher Level.

-If invited for interview in Cambridge, candidates normally have two interviews including one with specialists in Asian and Middle Eastern Studies (usually the Director of Studies plus an academic in the student’s area of interest if necessary).
-Candidates are also asked to submit 2 essays in advance, written in English, on any area of their A-Level work.
+If invited for interview normally have two interviews including one with specialists in Asian and Middle Eastern Studies (usually the Director of Studies plus an academic in the student’s area of interest if necessary).
 Students wishing to combine AMES with a language from the Modern and Medieval tripos are advised to find out about the admissions procedure for that language here.

 There is no admissions assessment for AMES applicants at Magdalene who are not intending to study a Modern European Language as part of their degree.